orakaro/The-introduction-to-RxSwift-you-have-been-missing/README.md

 This work is inspired by [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) from [@andrestaltz](https://twitter.com/andrestaltz).
-I recreate his RxJS sample code in RxSwift with a step-by-step walkthrough, for those struggling with learning RxSwift due to lack of good references (as I did).
+I recreated his RxJS sample code in RxSwift with a step-by-step walkthrough
+for those struggling with learning RxSwift due to lack of good references (as I did).

 <img src="https://i.gyazo.com/60f3a1b7dc9384b7400a6780cd82e727.gif" width="400">

 ---

-So you're finding yourself having trouble with learning this new Swift trend.
+So you're finding yourself having trouble with learning this new Swift trend?
 You are not alone.

 RxSwift is hard, especially with the lack of good references.
-All tutorials out there is either too general or too specific, and ReactiveX document just don't help:
+Every tutorial out there is either too general or too specific, and ReactiveX documents just don't help:

 > Rx.Observable.prototype.flatMapLatest(selector, [thisArg])